mosmeh/fifteen/README.md

 ![](img/screenshot.gif)

-It uses half blocks (▀ and ▄) and 24-bit true colors to draw pixels in terminal.
+It uses half blocks (▀ and ▄) to draw pixels in terminal.

-Refer to [this gist](https://gist.github.com/XVilka/8346728) to see which terminals support true colors.

 ## Installation